lyu75/HomeworkManager/README.md

 3 - Add homework assignment for a class, mark that as complete/incomplete

-Will update with more features...
+Will update with more features and push to heroku.